remix-run/remix/docs/guides/styling.md

 #### Shared stylesheet

-The first is approach is very simple.
+The first approach is very simple.
 Put them all in a `shared.css` file included in `app/root.tsx`.
 That makes it easy for the components themselves to share CSS code (and your editor to provide intellisense for things like [custom properties][custom-properties]), and each component already needs a unique module name in JavaScript anyway, so you can scope the styles to a unique class name or data attribute:

 ```css filename=app/styles/shared.css
 /* scope with class names */